TryGhost/Koenig/README.md

 ## Development

-`yarn dev` runs the `koenig-lexical` package in development mode, and builds its dependencies (`koenig-lexical-html-renderer` and `kg-default-nodes`).
-Please refer to the [README](packages/koenig-lexical/README.md) for more information.
+`yarn dev` runs the `koenig-lexical` package in development mode.
+Please refer to its [README](packages/koenig-lexical/README.md) for more information.

 ## Test